jengel3/InstaBetter/README.md

 ## License
 All Rights Reserved - InstaBetter may not be redistributed without permission from the developer.

-InstaBetter is not affiliated with Instagram.
+InstaBetter is not affiliated with Instagram or Facebook.

 ## Depiction Description

 The most comprehensive tweak for Instagram yet, with over 15 new features.

-* Save hi-res Media (Images & Videos)
+* Save high resolution media (Images & Videos)
-* Hold down on images to zoom
-* Hold down on profile pictures to zoom
+* Hold down on images and profile pictures to zoom
-* Mute Users from main feed
+* Mute Users from home and activity feeds
 * Hide Sponsored Ads
-* Custom Locations for Media
+* Select and name custom locations for media
 * Show follow status on user profile (Similar to Twitter)
 * Show like counts as percentages
 * Share actions for text and images
 * Open links in Instagram
 * View DMs without notifying the sender
-* Grid view
+* Toggle grid layout with the press of a button
-* Confirm double-tap alerts
+* Confirm double-tap likes with an alert
-* Media Timestamps
+* Press times to display timestamps
 * Enable or disable auto playing of video and sound
-* Save DM content
+* Save and zoom DM content
-* Enable Instagram account switcher
+* Manage multiple accounts with a native switcher

 InstaBetter will always be free, and does not add any ads to the Instagram app.